natalieagus/50002/docs/Software/o_virtualmachine.md

 {: .note-title}
 > `IRQ` is Asynchronous
 >
 > Note that `IRQ` may turn to be `1` asynchronously, e.g: in the "*middle*" or even towards the end of a particular CPU CLK cycle.
 However the Control Unit is synchronised with CPU CLK.
 Therefore, this may only *trigger* an interrupt in the next CPU CLK tick.
-The exact implementation is <span class="orange-bold">hardware dependent</span>.
+The exact implementation is <span class="orange-bold">hardware dependent</span>, but here's a general idea:
 > * If `IRQ==0`, the Control Unit produces all control signals as dictated by `OPCODE` received.
 > * Else if `IRQ==1`, the Control Unit *traps* the PC onto the interrupt handler located at `XAddr`, by setting `PCSEL` value into `100`; *so that the PC points to `XAddr` in the next clock cycle.*
 >	* At the same time, it stores the address of the *next* instruction (`PC+4`) at Register `XP` (`R30`).